Ishika-Yadav/Netflix-gpt/Desktop/netflix-gpt/README.md

 -updated store with movie data
 -plaing for main and secondary container
--fetch data for trailer video tmdb api update store with trailer video data
+-fetch data for trailer video tmdb api
+ -update store with trailer video data
 - embedded the youtube vidoe and made it autoplay and mute -added tailwind to look awesome
 -build secondary comp
+-build movie list
+- build movie card
+-tmdb  img cdn url
+- made the browsre page amazing with tailwind css
+-use custum hooks to make fetch api and dispach action -gpt search feature link

 ## Planning feature of website